IsolationKernel/.github/profile/README.md

 * Spatial Transcriptomics [27].
 * Explaining why many anomaly detectors could not justify their detected 'anomaly' to be rare and different from the majority of the instances in a given dataset under investigation [28].

+[**Breaking news**] An IDK-based Clustering called Kernel-bounded clustering is shown to achieve the objective of spectral clustering (SC) without eigendecomposition---the unquestioned tool in 50 years of SC research [29].

 ## References
 [1] Fei Tony Liu, Kai Ming Ting, Zhi-Hua Zhou (2008) Isolation Forest.
 Proceedings of IEEE ICDM, 413-422. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Forest.pdf)